-The Master of Education program in Curriculum and Instruction prepares master teachers who use and produce research for instructional improvement and to make informed curriculum decisions schoolwide.
+The Master of Education program in Curriculum and Instruction prepares master teachers who use and produce research for instructional improvement and to make informed curriculum decisions school-wide.

-Candidates apply for admission to the M.Ed. program through the LaGrange College Department of Education.
+Candidates apply for admission to the M.Ed. program through the LaGrange College Admission Department.
 At the time of admission, all candidates are advised by the Department Chair.
 The LaGrange College Department of Education will maintain records of admission and supporting documents, a checklist of entry requirements, and candidacy status.